amix/vimrc/sources_non_forked/ack.vim/README.md

     ?    a quick summary of these keys, repeat to close o    to open (same as Enter)
-    O    to open and close the quickfix window go   to preview file, keeping focus on the results t    to open in new tab
+    O    to open and close the quickfix window go   to preview file, open but maintain focus on ack.vim results t    to open in new tab
-    T    to open in new tab, keeping focus on the results h    to open in horizontal split
+    T    to open in new tab without moving to it h    to open in horizontal split
     H    to open in horizontal split, keeping focus on the results v    to open in vertical split